Cheap Trick: 1990s

 Busted was released in 1990.
 The band was allowed more creative control, and professional songwriters were only used on a handful of songs.
 The first single, "Can't Stop Falling Into Love", reached on the Billboard Hot 100, and on the Album Rock Tracks chart.
 The second single, the Diane Warren-penned "Wherever Would I Be", reached on the charts.
 The single "If You Need Me" was not successful, although the track "Back 'n Blue" reached on the U.S. Billboard Album Rock Tracks chart.

 In 1991, Cheap Trick's The Greatest Hits was released.

 The group left Epic after the disappointing sales of Busted to sign with Warner Bros.
 Records.
 In 1994, the band released Woke Up with a Monster.
 The album's title track was issued as the first single and reached No. 16 on the US Mainstream Rock charts.
 The album's sales were poor, and it peaked at only No. 123.

 In 1997, Cheap Trick signed with indie label Red Ant Records and released Cheap Trick.
-The band attempted to re-introduce themselves to a new generation, as the album was self-titled and the artwork was similar to their first album which had been released twenty years before.
+The band attempted to reintroduce themselves to a new generation, as the album was self-titled and the artwork was similar to their first album which had been released twenty years before.
 The album was critically acclaimed and hailed as a return to form.
 Eleven weeks after the release, Red Ant's parent company Alliance Entertainment Corporation declared Chapter 11 bankruptcy.
 The single "Say Goodbye" only reached No. 119 on the charts, and the band again found themselves without a record label.
 Two other singles were released from the album, "Baby No More" and "Carnival Game".

 Cheap Trick began to rebuild in 1998.
-The band toured behind the release of Cheap Trick at Budokan: The Complete Concert, and the remastered re-issues of the band's first three albums.
+The band toured behind the release of Cheap Trick at Budokan: The Complete Concert, and the remastered reissues of the band's first three albums.
 One of the multi-night stands from this tour resulted in Music for Hangovers, a live album that featured members of the Smashing Pumpkins on two tracks.
 In 1999, the band recorded a cover of Big Star's 1972 song "In the Street" that was used as the theme song for the Fox sitcom That '70s Show.
 Cheap Trick ended the song with the lyric "We're all all right," which was drawn from their own 1978 song "Surrender".

 Vocalist Robin Zander performing at Gulfstream Park in 1999.

+2000s

 After spending much of 2001 writing songs and about six weeks in pre-production, Cheap Trick went into Bearsville Studios in Woodstock, New York, in March 2002, where they recorded their first studio album in six years, Special One in May 2003.

 Cheap Trick released Rockford on Cheap Trick Unlimited/Big3 Records in 2006.
 The first single from the album was "Perfect Stranger" (produced by Linda Perry and co-written by Cheap Trick and Perry).
 The band also appeared in a McDonald's advertising campaign called "This Is Your Wake-Up Call" featuring the band.